TorXakis/text-via-sockets/README.md

 # text-via-sockets
-Send Text lines using sockets
+Send and receive `Text` lines using sockets.